kaby76/AntlrVSIX/README.md

 ## New in v2.0 (to be released):

-* The extension will be only compatible with VS 2019.
+* The extension will support VS 2019 and VS 2017.

 * A menu for the extension will be added to a submenu under Extensions.
 The functionality provided will duplicate that in context menus.